wwilson83/southwest-checkin/README.md

 docker run --name autoluv -dt autoluv

-docker exec -it autoluv /bin/bash

-autoluv schedule ABCDEF your name
+docker exec -it autoluv autoluv schedule ABCDEF your name docker exec -it autoluv atq docker exec -it autoluv crontab -l docker exec -it autoluv ls -al southwest_headers.json

 Automatically check in to Southwest flights using this easy-to-use gem.
 It'll also email you the results so you know ASAP whether a check in was successful.
 Seconds count when you're fighting for that window or aisle seat!